-Kumudu and I studied together at our all-boys college in Colombo.
-We weren’t friends, really- he was one year senior to me: but I knew of him (everyone did).
-While we practiced for the Shakespeare Drama Competition at the college main hall, Kumudu and his friends practiced for their Sinhala dramas for the national level competitions.
+Kumudu and I studied together at our “all-boys” college in Colombo.
+We weren’t friends, really- (Kumudu was one year senior to me): but I knew of Kumudu (everyone did).
+While we practiced for the Shakespeare Drama Competition at the college main hall, Kumudu and friends also practiced for their national-level Sinhala drama competitions.
 Kumudu would almost always play the female lead.
-For us- teenage school boys, this was quite a spectacle and Kumudu and his friends would often be made fun of.
-They called him the ‘p-word’ (a Sinhala expletive) and all other kinds of names.
-While in my first encounters of Kumudu, he seemed taken aback and clearly distressed by the unending bullying; as time passed by it seemed like Kumudu was unaffected by the endless name-calling and bullying: he even fought back a couple of times: almost as if the bullying made him stronger and more resilient.
+For us- teenage school boys, this was quite a spectacle and Kumudu and friends would often be made fun of.
+They called Kumudu the ‘p-word’ (a Sinhala slur) and all other kinds of names.
+When I first encountered this, Kumudu seemed taken aback and clearly distressed by the unending bullying but as time passed by it seemed like Kumudu was unaffected by the endless name-calling and bullying: Kumudu even yelled back at the bullies.

 Thank you for giving me this unusual honor of being the chief guest at the inauguration of the United Nations Club.
 I say this is unusual, because when I was in school, Chief Guests usually had beards, or grey hair or wore the national outfit (with or without a red satakaya).
 So, thank you for having me here this afternoon.
 Read More